chloelcdev/noita-resurrection-mod/README.md

 ## Future Plans

-- **External Pause Library**: While everyone can always feel free to grab the code, we plan to externalize the pause functionality as a supported library soon.
-If anyone in the community wants to take this on and make it a standard Lua pause library that doesn't require "allow unsafe mods," feel free.
-Let us know if you do, as we'd love to contribute if we have time.
+- **External Pause Library**: While everyone can always feel free to grab the code, I plan to externalize the pause functionality as a supported library sometime soon.
+If anyone in the community wants to take it and run with it so we have standard Lua pause library that doesn't require "allow unsafe mods," feel free.
+Let me know if you do, as I'd love to contribute if we have time.

 ## Contribution